purduesigbots/pros-docs/v5/releases/cli3.2.0.rst

 -----

 To upgrade a previous installation, run ``brew upgrade pros-cli``.
-If you have the editor installed, you can also run ``brew cask upgrade pros-editor``.
+If you have the editor installed, you can also run ``brew upgrade pros-editor``.

 To install from scratch: